7RU7H/CTFs/OS-ProvingGrounds/Apex/Apex-Writeup.md

 /interface/forms/eye/js/eye_base.php?providerID=1%27,%274%27,%27title%27
 ```

-Exploit for 5.0.2.1 RCE needs the url changed as it gets redirected
+Exploit for 5.0.2.1 RCE needs the url changed as it gets redirected .

+Fixed cookie issues and then ran into indentation issues, no CVE and not verified.
+It could actually be a python rabbithole.
+I did learn some more hardcore python debugging

 ## Exploit

+The actually exploit requires Authenicated RCE, we need to get the MySQL Credentials  another way.

 ## Foothold